CLOSER-Cohorts/archivist-utilities/README.md

 The worksheet containing data from which the qv, tv and tq mappings are created MUST be the first worksheet in the file.
 This worksheet can have any name.

 The worksheet containing data from which the dv mappings are created MUST be the second worksheet in the file.
 This worksheet can have any name.

+Any rows which do not contain all the coloumns listed below will not be present in the output.

 ## QV mappings file